Volscente/NexusLLM/docs/embeddings.md

 original objects.

-Ideally the embeddings are created, so they place objects with similar semantic properties closer in the embedding space
+Ideally the embeddings are created, so they place objects with similar semantic properties closer in the embedding space.

+The Embeddings are usually obtained through different ML models, like Encoder-based Transformers such as BERT.

 ## Usage
 1. Precomputing the embeddings for billions items of the search space.